-Some of the major benefits of these loans are that you can often include home repairs in the loan, and you can also buy more expensive homes with the program.
+Some of the major benefits of these zero down house loans are that you can often include home repairs in the loan, and you can also buy more expensive homes with the program.

-The interest rates for the USDA, no down payment loans are also quite low.
+The interest rates for the USDA loans with zero down-payment are also quite low.

 If you have the ability to put down a small amount of money for your home, you will have many attractive options available.